BuzzReferrals/TangoCard_DotNet_SDK/TangoCard_API.md

 The available request methods through our API endpoints are:
 <dl>
     <dt>GetAvailableBalance</dt>
-    <dd>Get current available balance from account used for purchasing Tango Cards.</dd>
+    <dd>Request the available balance to the user whose authentication was supplied..</dd>
     <dt>PurchaseCard</dt>
     <dd>Purchase Tango Cards from account funded by user.</dd>
 </dl>